saifeiLee/deepseek-exporter/README.md

-# Deepseek Exporter
+# DeepSeek Exporter

-A Chrome extension that allows you to export conversations from the Deepseek web interface as images.
+A Chrome extension that allows you to export conversations from the DeepSeek web interface as images.

 ## Features

-- Export your Deepseek conversations as high-quality PNG images
+- Export your DeepSeek conversations as high-quality PNG images
-- Simple one-click export button added to the Deepseek interface
+- Simple one-click export button added to the DeepSeek interface
 - Preview images before downloading
-- Works with the web version of Deepseek at chat.deepseek.com
+- Works with the web version of DeepSeek at chat.deepseek.com

 ## Installation